AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 by :option:`-P` needs to be listed in the :option:`--projects` set to be considered of interest as well.
-With a lone :option:`-P` or with :option:`--projects` in addition, projects imported by the listed ones are also considered recursively if :option:`--recursive` is used.
+With a lone :option:`-P` or with :option:`--projects` in addition, projects imported by the listed ones are also considered recursively by default, unless :option:`--no-subprojects` is used.

 We will illustrate the effect of various combinations, assuming an example project tree depicted below: